 With a few simple tweaks, you can make peace with your food for once and for all and lose whatever weight you need to lose.

 I struggled for 30 years trying to eat moderately and eat healthy foods and get rid of junk food cravings while going to therapy and working on myself endlessly.

-I no longer have to think about food at all when I am not eating it or preparing it!
+I no longer have to worry about food at all when I am not eating it or preparing it!
 This is a miracle for me!

-I used to struggle with junk food cravings on a daily basis, especially in the evenings.
-Once you know a few simple facts about how your body and brain work it sets you free!
+I used to struggle with junk food cravings daily, especially in the evenings.
+Once you know a few simple facts about how your body and brain work, it sets you free!

 Satiation and satiety come from whole foods

 Diets don’t work long term because we run out of willpower when we eat less food than keeps us satiated.
 We need something that we can do for life.

 Satiation happens when you are eating and feel full enough and satisfied.

 Satiety is when you feel full and happy and don’t have cravings for 4 to 6 hours after eating.
 When your stomach empties, it is time to feel naturally hungry again and eat.

 Certain foods can trigger more hunger as you eat them, causing you to overeat at every meal while other foods signal the body to feel full and satisfied because of bulk, water, fiber, nutrient levels.